mrbar42/node-debounce/README.md

 ```

-*note - written for node >=4.2.x. can be compiled to es5 though.
+*note - written for node >= 4.x. an es5 version is in es5 folder